The Language of Contemporary French Poetry

 Pierre Alferi (b 1963) is a French poet of contemporary prominence.
 He has published four books of poetry.
 His third book of poems Kub Or, (1994) was translated into English (OXO) by Cole Swensen.
 Language plays a very important role in Alferi’s poetry and OXO offers a revealing display of his craft.
 The OXO poems use the concept of the bouillon cube, with each poem two dimensionally reflecting a side of the cube.
 The book contain seven poems, each poem is made up of seven lines and each line has seven syllables.
 I had a very personal reason to be drawn to these poems.
 It is interesting and rather telepathic that I wrote a forty-nine line poem in 2005 about fall evenings I once spent in Schenectady, a small town in upstate New York.
 This poem, I discovered later, had an astonishing structural similarity with Alferi’s OXO poems in that they were also arranged into seven-line stanzas, each line referred to one color of the rainbow and each stanza was about one day of the week.
 Furthermore, each stanza had a tail-end title like the sections of Alferi’s poems.
 The following interview was chiseled out of a personal communication with Pierre Alferi in the fall of 2007 while I was working on the Bengali translation of one of his OXO poems.

 AM: John Ashbery once said in the mid-eighties about French surrealist poetry that although they made a claim to “automatic writing” their poetic language was classical and calculated.
 While the poetry attempted to break free from all constraints of imagaination, grammatical conventions were adhered to.
 Would you agree ?
 How do you look at French surrealist poetry today ?
-Who amongst the French surrealists, if any, would still appeal to the new, experimental contemporary poets ?
+Who amongst the French surrealists, if any, would still appeal to the experimental contemporary poets?

 PA: The rejection of surrealism’s remnants was fundamental for poets in the sixties (Bonnefoy’s generation).
-Today, we can both criticize the surrealists’ indulgence into imagery and overcontrolled « automatism » (Breton), sentimentalism (Éluard), or prophetizing (Char), and look for inspiring experiments in the margins of the group.
+Today, we can both criticize the surrealists’ indulgence in imagery and overcontrolled « automatism » (Breton), sentimentalism (Éluard), or prophetizing (Char), and look for inspiring experiments in the margins of the group.
 I still read Reverdy, Vaché, Crevel, for example.

 AM: Could you help give our readers a brief sketch of the broadly important phases of French poetry since the surrealists ?